 We started our #NeuralabTour with Dani Komunikacija 2017 event in beautiful Rovinj.
 Although the event is considered a full-scope marketing event with topics covering PR, Advertising, Branding, and Interactive and offline-online interaction, there were also lectures focused on the digital industry and trends.
 The speakers were some of the most recognized world experts from Alex Brown, Natasha Jen, Yasuharu Sasaki and co-founder of the notorious torrent portal The Pirate Bay Peter Sunde.
 They discussed some of the current issues and topics in the digital industry like:

-- Fake news, micro-targeting and social media gained mainstream status during 2017 USA elections.
+- Fake news, micro-targeting and social media gained mainstream status during the 2017 USA elections.

-- How to tackle the unknown in design process
+- How to tackle the unknown in the design process

 - Tech talks conspiring about new ad formats, video distributions and digital content strategies

 - Modern new approaches to web design can boost the real center of every digital ecosystem

 - New types of digital projects and how design (combined with web development) can change user behavior and even communication patterns.